Agriculture

 • Energy Saving: Drip irrigation uses less water because of high irrigation efficiency.
 Thus, the time required for supplying irrigation water is reduced.
 So, the consumption of electricity or any other fuel source required to irrigate fields is minimised.

-Limitations of Drip Irrigation
+What are the Limitations of Drip Irrigation?

 The limitations of drip irrigation are as follows: